amorten/openlis/README.md

 ### The Recursive-Model Index

-An example of a standard index structure would be a BTree, which keeps `keys` sorted within a tree structure and allows fast lookup of the `keys`.
+An example of a standard index structure is a BTree, which keeps `keys` sorted within a tree structure and allows fast lookup of the `keys`.
 BTrees and their variants are often used by modern databases to perform fast search and are particularly efficient when searching for a range of `keys`.

 The basic idea of the Learned Index Structures paper is to replace standard index structures (such as BTrees) with statistical learning methods (such as neural networks).
 Both take a `key` as input and output the position of the key in the data set.

 The paper proposes using a Recursive-Model Index (RMI) as the statistical learning method.
 A general RMI would consist of several stages.
 We only implement two stages, as was done in the paper.

 In Stage 1 a neural network is used to predict the position of the `key`.
-The predicted position is used to choose which linear regression model to use in Stage 2.
+The predicted position is then used to choose which linear regression model to use in Stage 2.
 Each linear regression model in Stage 2 is called an "expert."
 Each expert handles only a small subset of the outputs of Stage 1.
-More detail can be found in the paper referenced above.
+For more detail see the paper referenced above.

 The output of Stage 2 is a (hopefully) improved prediction of the position of the `key`.
-Because the predicted position can be off, a binary search over nearby locations is used to find the `key`.
+Because the predicted position is typically slightly off, a binary search over nearby locations is used to find the `key`.
 The range of the binary search is determined by the known maximum error of each linear regression model.